Pagan & Magickal Terms and Definitions

 Omen: a sign, most often of the future; sometimes referred to a sign taken as advice to a current situation.

-Orthodox: used to identify beliefs which people tend to think of as older than supposedly "New Age" beliefs; well established traditions, beliefs, and behaviors considered to be right, true, and normal.
+Orthodox: generally refers to beliefs which people tend to think of as older than "newer" less traditional beliefs.
+Within Paganism, those beliefs and practices which are supposedly older than "New Age" beliefs.
+Well established traditions, beliefs, and behaviors considered to be right, true, and normal.
 Some orthodox approaches are thought to be outdated or in need of change by those of non-orthodox beliefs, whereas others value the integrity of orthodox traditions.

 Otherworld: spiritual world invisible to human eyes accessed by magickal practitioners; general term for the three worlds connected by the World Tree; made up of the Upper, Middle, and Lower world.